I'm Neil Gale.

 warriors, Egyptian belly dancers, lions that rode horseback and

 roller-skating bears.
 Over it all loomed the first giant Ferris

 wheel, taller than all but one downtown Chicago skyscraper, but

 only by a few feet.

-America.
+aspect.
+It's the birth of the American amusement park.
 This was where Americans first "turned out for an

 unrestrained good time."
 Here, the Victorian age of amusements